 You must comply with the University's Criminal Convictions and Charges Procedure.
-Under this Procedure, you may be required to inform us if you are charged with a criminal offence, convicted of a criminal offence or have pending criminal charges against you.
+Under this Procedure, you may be required to inform us if you are charged with specific criminal offences, convicted of specific criminal offence or have pending criminal charges against you.